 Class lists are formed by a committee of teachers and reviewed by the school principal.
 The goal is to create a well-balanced group of students based on several variables such as abilities and gender.
-All placements must remain firm for the first few weeks of school in order to allow the enrollment to stabilize.
+All placements must remain firm for the first week of school in order to allow the enrollment to stabilize.
 At that point, it is sometimes necessary to reorganize classrooms.
 Every effort is made to reorganize as early as possible to cause the least amount of disruption to our children.
 Parents will be notified in writing when these changes occur.
-We ask that parents be supportive throughout any reorganization and that they keep in mind that it is not done arbitrarily, but out of necessity.
+We ask that parents be supportive throughout any reorganization and that they keep in mind that it is not done arbitrarily but out of necessity.

-TELEPHONE USE AND CELL PHONES/SMART WATCHES
+TELEPHONE USE AND CELL PHONES

 The office and classroom phones are available for emergency use only.
 Please be sure your child's plans are settled prior to the beginning of the school day before he/she leaves home.
 Students shall be permitted to carry cell phones in their backpacks.
 They must be turned off during the school day and may only be used after school hours.
-Smart watches are not allowed at school.
-Please check with the administration should you need further explanation.
-The school is not responsible for lost or damaged phones or watches.
+The school is not responsible for lost or damaged phones.